garenpham/amazon-fullstack/README.md

-## Welcome to my fullstack Amazon React page using Typescript.
+## Welcome to my fullstack Amazon React page.

-This app has the Home page, Google User login, Checkout page, Card Online Payment, and Orders History page using FireBase.
+This app has the Home page, User Authentication, Checkout page, Secured Online Payment using Stripe, and Orders History page using Firestore.

 ### Technologies implemented: